groq/mlagility/docs/tools_user_guide.md

 Instruct `benchit` or `benchmark_script()` to skip over any input scripts that have been previously attempted.

 For example:
-- `benchit benchmark INPUT_SCRIPTS` will benchmark every script in `INPUT_SCRIPTS`, regardless of whether benchmarking those scripts has been attempted previously.
+- `benchit benchmark INPUT_FILES` will benchmark everything in `INPUT_FILES`, regardless of whether benchmarking those scripts has been attempted previously.
-- `benchit benchmark INPUT_SCRIPTS --resume` will benchmark only the scripts in `INPUT_SCRIPTS` that have not been previously attempted.
+- `benchit benchmark INPUT_FILES --resume` will benchmark everything `INPUT_FILES` that has not been previously attempted.

 The `--resume` behavior is useful for when you are benchmarking a large corpus of models, and one of the models crashes your run.
 If you repeat the same command, but with the `--resume` argument, then the new run will pick up where the last run left off, including skipping over any input scripts that crashed previously.